chiefbiiko/preactor/readme.md

 ### `Preactor.prototype.accumulateInterval(ms[, unref][, argsReducer]): this`

-Accumulate emits of the preactor's event within a recurring interval. `ms` must be an unsigned integer and indicates the interval duration. `unref` must be a boolean and indicates whether to call `Timeout.prototype.unref` in a node context. `argsReducer` must be a function and defaults to a *latestWin* implementation.
+Accumulate emits of the preactor's event within a recurring interval. `ms` must be an unsigned integer and indicates the interval duration. `unref` must be a boolean and indicates whether to call `Timeout.prototype.unref` in a node context. `argsReducer` should be a function and defaults to a *latestWin* implementation.
+It must have arity two, take two arrays as inputs, whereby the first parameter should have a default argument, i.e. `argsReducer(a = [], b)`, and return an array.

+### `Preactor.prototype.debounce(ms[, unref][, argsReducer])`

+Debounces the preactor's event by `ms`.
+Unreference internal timers by passing a truthy non-function second argument.
+If passed `argsReducer` must be a function and defaults to a *latestWin* implementation.
 It must have arity two, take two arrays as inputs, whereby the first parameter should have a default argument, i.e. `argsReducer(a = [], b)`, and return an array.

 ### **_tbc_**